Steven-modeler/neural-net/README.md

 # neural-net
-AI recognition of the MNIST numbers - up to 98% accurate.
+AI recognition of the MNIST handwritten numbers - up to 98% accurate.